MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/new-x-debugger-features.md

         select crosscompany: (['dat'] + ['dmo']) t;
       }

-## The mkDate predefined function no longer accepts shorthand values
+## mkDate predefined function no longer accepts shorthand values
 In legacy systems, it was possible to use "shorthand" values for the year argument of the mkDate function.
 The effect can be seen in the following code sample.

     static void Job16(Args _args)